Skyscanner/backpack-ios/UNRELEASED.md

 > Place your changes below this line.

-**BREAKING:**

-- Backpack/BorderSize:
-  - `BorderSize` has been renamed `BorderWidth`.
-To migrate, please update any references to `BPKBorderSize`.

-- Backpack/Radii:
-  - Non-UIKit aligned values have been removed.
-To migrate, replace any tokens starting `BorderRadius` with `CornerRadius`.

 ## How to write a good changelog entry

 1. Add 'Breaking', 'Added' or 'Fixed' in bold depending on if the change will be major, minor or patch according to [semver](semver.org).